Opinion: McGill’s Online Learning is a Disgrace | The McGill Daily

 A tuition hike in the middle of a pandemic is inexcusable, no matter how you look at it.
 College education is a popular path toward potential class mobility.
 By cutting off this possibility to students from marginalized backgrounds, McGill is pushing them down the social ladder while they’re climbing it.
 There are 39% of post-secondary students on student loans today.
 There are also agents and banks overloading international students with predatory loans at unprecedented levels.
 Either by taking out loans or working on the side, students are still going to universities in pursuit of a common dream– a degree, and the promise of a better future.
 Then, COVID-19 hit, and with it came the worst recession since the Great Depression, and the highest unemployment in decades.
 But instead of offering compassion and support, McGill is moving forward with a tuition hike that ranges from anywhere between 3% and 35%.

 Students have made repeated calls asking the university to put the price hike on hold, if not reverse it, and to stop treating international students as cash cows.
 They did not listen.
-As a U3 student myself, I must juggle study with work to put food on the table.
 The fact that McGill can single-handedly destroy people’s hopes and dreams by raising the tuition however they like is devastating.
 Consider those international graduate students pursuing their dreams: some of them won’t be able to foot the bill this year and must leave their studies unfinished – it’s heartbreaking.

 To them and to all those first-year and returning students struggling with online learning, it’s not your fault.
 McGill has failed you.